Paul Morris (producer): Career

 Before being a pornographer, Morris studied composition.
 He holds an MFA in Electronic Music from Mills College.
 He has studied with Robert Ashley, Philip Corner, Grosvenor Cooper, Terry Riley, and Lou Harrison.

 Morris started Treasure Island Media, naming the business after his favorite childhood book (Treasure Island).
 In 1998, he filmed Raunch Lunch.
 Alongside his own videos, Morris has expanded the studio to release videos directed by Damon Dogg, Max Sohl, Liam Cole, and the Mecos group in Mexico City, and independently produced videos by Swiss members of the Dark Sun Collective.

-He is known to be a patron of independent filmmakers and has supported work by Vanessa Renwick, Bill Daniel, Todd Verow, Daniel Rabinowitz, Lee Krist, Ryan Sullivan and others.
+He is known to be a patron of independent filmmakers and has supported work by Rankin Renwick, Bill Daniel, Todd Verow, Daniel Rabinowitz, Lee Krist, Ryan Sullivan and others.
 He has also funded projects by San Francisco's Artists' Television Access.
 He was a primary producer of Todd Ahlberg's film, Meth, a feature-length documentary on drug abuse among gay men.